A Technology Degree with a Professional Focus

 Admission

-Each application for admission is individually reviewed in a holistic manner.
+Each application for admission is reviewed individually and in a holistic manner.

 For information about University of Minnesota admission requirements, visit the Office of Admissions website.

-• Successful completion of admission prerequisite course or equivalent
+• Successful completion of an introductory programming language course

 • 30 transferable credits